Realaware/AmongUsImageMaker/README.md

 # AmongUsImageMaker

-it have long been since it was made
+it has long been since it was made

 korean is not supported. idk why